aws-solutions-library-samples/guidance-for-automated-geospatial-insights-engine-on-aws/docs/walkthrough.md

 # Walkthrough

-This guide assumes you have a fresh [installation](./deployment.md) of the AWS `ARCADE`(Agricultural Root Cause Analysis and Decision Engine) framework, and will walk through the steps from the initial setup right through to viewing the analysis result of the processing engine.
+This guide assumes you have a fresh [installation](./deployment.md) of the AWS `AGIE`(Automated Geospatial Insight Engine) framework, and will walk through the steps from the initial setup right through to viewing the analysis result of the processing engine.

 ## Introduction

 In recent years, the availability of high-resolution satellite imagery has revolutionized the way we monitor and analyze agricultural landscapes.
 By combining remote sensing techniques with advanced software tools, it is now possible to track Normalized Difference Vegetation Index (`NDVI`) values across vast areas, enabling accurate and timely assessments of soil conditions and vegetation health.

-This walkthrough aims to guide you through the process of using `ARCADE` to ingest satellite imagery and use it to calculate and visualize `NDVI` values for agricultural fields or regions of interest.
+This walkthrough aims to guide you through the process of using `AGIE` to ingest satellite imagery and use it to calculate and visualize `NDVI` values for agricultural fields or regions of interest.

 By following the step-by-step instructions, you will learn how to access and interpret satellite data, apply NDVI calculations, and generate insightful maps and reports that can inform decision-making processes in agriculture, land management, and environmental monitoring